 INDEPENDENT AUDITORS' REPORT TO THE MEMBER OF ALLIANCE ISLAMIC BANK BERHAD (CONTD.)
-(Incorporated in Malaysia) 200701018870 (776882-V)

 REPORT ON THE AUDIT OF THE FINANCIAL STATEMENTS (CONTD.)

 Auditors' responsibilities for the audit of the financial statements (contd.)

 We communicate with the Directors regarding, among other matters, the planned scope and timing of the audit and significant audit findings, including any significant deficiencies in internal control that we identify during our audit.